 "The idea was a place where you can feel very comfortable," says Heriard Dubreuil of The Webster's concept.
 "It's a place to spend time.
 You arrive, you take off your shoes, you're at someone's house, or you're in your gigantic closet, and you can try everything."
 Rather than organize the store according to brand, Heriard Dubreuil merchandised it as if it were a personal wardrobe, mixing big brands with the emerging, arranging everything intuitively by mood, which was revolutionary at the time.
 Her instinctive, warm touch lured an impressive brand matrix, including Balenciaga, Tom Ford, Balmain, Lanvin, and Chanel, as well as loyal customers.

-A decade after the Miami flagship opened, The Webster has expanded to five additional flagship locations in Bal Harbour, Houston, Costa Mesa, New York City, and Los Angeles, as well as an outlet at Sawgrass Mills.
-Each store has its own distinctive energy, unified by Heriard Dubreuil’s uncompromising vision of good energy, good fashion, good fun and the sunny spirit of Miami.
-The retailer has become a destination for exclusive collaborations with brands such as Paco Rabanne, Off-White and Fenty, as well as permanent partnerships with David Mallett and Joanna Czech, who operate studios out of The Webster’s SoHo location.
+A decade after the Miami flagship opened, The Webster has expanded to six additional flagship locations in Bal Harbour, Houston, Costa Mesa, New York City, and Los Angeles, most recently Montecito at the Rosewood Miramar Beach as well as an outlet at Sawgrass Mills.
+Each store has its own distinctive energy, unified by Heriard Dubreuil's uncompromising vision of good energy, good fashion, good fun, and Miami's sunny spirit.
+The retailer has become a destination for exclusive collaborations with brands such as Paco Rabanne, Off-White, and Fenty and permanent partnerships with David Mallett and Joanna Czech, who operate studios out of The Webster's SoHo location.

 The Webster’s world is ever-growing and changing.
 Check back for more exciting news soon.